dalberona/winclouddocs/docs/trendz/connect-winstarcloud.md

 **Business Entity** - Definition of a group of Devices or Assets with same Device Type/Asset Type.
 Each Business Entity has:

 - **Criteria** - General properties that define how Devices/Assets fetched from the WinstarCloud
 - **Business Entity Field** - Represent field that is used during building visualizations.
-Field contains data type, label and query parameters used during fetching data from The thingsBoard.
+Field contains data type, label and query parameters used during fetching data from The winstarCloud.
 Here is a list of supported fields:
     - Entity Name - the name of the Device or Asset
     - Owner - who own device (administrator/customer)